deeputech/deeputech.github.io/_posts/2021-03-24-the-state-of-linux-on-desktops.md

 ---
 title: The state of Linux as a daily use OS in 2021
 description: >-
-  Let's see what is the state of Linux, for daily use, in 2021 is and if its a viable alternative to  Windows and macOS
+  Let's see what is the state of GNU/Linux, for daily use, in 2021 is and if its a viable alternative to  Windows and macOS
 published: true
 featured: true